DevKilo1/Kilo.Commons.Config/README.md

 # Kilo.Commons.Config

 **How to use:**
 Refer to Example.cs!
-Run the provided "Fetch Kilo's Utils" script to fetch my Utils.cs (With Rider).
-If you don't have Rider, just go [here](https://github.com/DevKilo1/Kilo.Commons.Utils) to grab the Utils.cs and add that to your project.
+Copy and paste the Config.cs into your project!

 In the future, you can expect a public method inside the Config object named "Set".